gomods/athens/docs/content/configuration/filter.md

 ### Versions Filter Modifiers

-Athens provides advanced filter modifiers to cover cases such as api compatibility or when a given dependency changes its license from a given versions.
+Athens provides advanced filter modifiers to cover cases such as API compatibility or when a given dependency changes its license from a given versions.
 The modifiers are intended to be used in the pattern list of the filter file.

 <pre>
 -